JoanneGaeunSon/Moon/_posts/2018-09-04-why-i-always-choose-the-window-seat.md

 tags: [travel, flights, tips]
 comments: true
 ---
 As someone who has been on about twenty flights both domestic and international within the last year, I have consistently opted to sit in the window seat, if possible.

-Twice I have been unsuccessful, and my flight experience was radically different as a result.
+The only two times that I didn't were due to them being last-minute purchases.
+The experiences I had during these two flights were drastically different.

 Here are a couple of the reasons why I think the window seat is the best choice for any given flight.